Bill13579/pyprog/README.md

 ## Installation

-To install PyProg, download the wheel file for your version of Python, and use pip to install it.
+To install PyProg, download the wheel file (inside the wheels folder) for your version of Python, and use pip to install it.

 Install PyProg: `pip install <path of the wheel file>`